AquaHolic Journey offers Yoga Classes, Retreats, SUP Yoga Teacher Trainings, and Workshops worldwide.

 Women are divine beings often spending time comparing themselves to other women instead of elevating one another and working together as a support system.
 By coming to this retreat we plan on pealing off the layers, letting go of any factors holding us back, and digging deep to unveiling our feminine powers, all while connecting with our tribe.

 We strike a balance between solo, reflective time, and social time.
-Through self-care practices, intelligently sequenced warming flows, meditations and walks on the beach, soft afternoon yoga, and powerful daily intentions, we will become the embodiment of love and the bricklayers of a cooperative human future.
-Expect to rid yourself of negativity through dance and movement, healing rituals and emotional exercises that aid in the transformative process of LETTING GO and AWAKENING THE DIVINE FEMININE WITHIN YOU!
+Through self-care practices, intelligently sequenced warming flows, meditations and walks on the beach, and powerful daily intentions, and SOUL ACTIVATING inner work, we will become the embodiment of love and the bricklayers of a cooperative human future.
+Expect to rid yourself of negativity through dance and movement, healing rituals, and emotional exercises that aid in the transformative process of LETTING GO and AWAKENING THE DIVINE FEMININE WITHIN YOU!

 Tulum, Mexico is about an 80 minute drive south of the Cancun Airport.
 Tulum is perhaps one of the most spiritually abundant little beach towns I’ve ever experienced.
 You can’t walk down the beach without gazing upon someone meditating, or practicing yoga.
 The food is healthy and delicious.
 The Caribbean Sea is warm and healing.
 People wake up for the sunrise over the ocean and climb towers to see it set over the jungle.
 The friendly community is off the grid but features comfortable amenities, and many healing services, from massage to clay baths to sweat lodges.
 Whether you seek to explore the Mayan Ruins and mystical cenotes underground crystal clear water caves, or simply lay in a hammock on the beach with a cocktail, THIS is a week to live in rhythm with nature’s cycles.
 This video captures the essence of what Tulum offers: